 The ATM of your watch will allow you to determine how and where you can use your watch.
 The ATM is usually engraved on the case-back of every watch.
 If you're having trouble finding it you may need to visit the watch manufacturer's website or contact them directly.
 You can use the chart below to guide you on using your watch in water.
-For example, if your watch has an ATM of 5, you can safely use it when you're washing hands and if it's raining outside, but you should not take it swimming or diving.
+For example, if your watch has an ATM of 5, you can safely use it when you're washing hands and if it's raining outside, but you should not take it diving, swimming, bathing or showering.

-The Watch Factory recommends purchasing a watch of at least 20ATM if you wish to wear your watch whilst swimming.
-Wearing a watch with a lower ATM whilst swimming may not always damage the watch, however we urge on the side of caution due to the delicate nature of watches.
+The Watch Factory recommends purchasing a watch of at least 20ATM if you wish to wear your watch whilst swimming, bathing or showering.
+Wearing a watch with a lower ATM whilst swimming, bathing or showering may not always damage the watch, however we urge on the side of caution due to the delicate nature of watches.

 Water Getting Into Your Watch